A STUDY ON THE CONSCIENCE

 Rom 14:23 But he who doubts is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.

 In these verses the apostle speaks of living so as to have the inward witness of righteousness before God.
 Once we are born again, as we renew our minds with God’s word, our souls begin the slow process of learning what the new creation demands.
-Over time, we learn to ‘hear’ the spirit as it tells the soul how to ‘walk according to the spirit’.
+Over time, we learn to ‘hear’ the spirit as He tells the soul how to ‘walk according to the spirit’.
 In other words, we learn how to live by the dictates of the spirit instead of those of the old programming before salvation.

 1 Cor 8:7 However, there is not in everyone that knowledge; for some, with consciousness of the idol, until now eat it as a thing offered to an idol; and their conscience, being weak, is defiled.